Habroscelimorpha dorsalis dorsalis

-Cicindela dorsalis dorsalis, commonly known as the Northeastern beach tiger beetle, is the largest subspecies of Eastern beach tiger beetle (Cicindela dorsalis).
-In 2012, Cicindela dorsalis dorsalis was reclassified under the name Habroscelimorpha dorsalis dorsalis, but the names are used synonymously in recently published literature.
-Fitting to its name, the Northeastern beach tiger beetle dwells along the U.S. northeast coast in small sand burrows.
-The beetle is diurnal and can be spotted by its light tan coloring with dark lines and green hues on its thorax and head.
+Habroscelimorpha dorsalis dorsalis (synonym Cicindela dorsalis dorsalis), commonly known as the northeastern beach tiger beetle, is the largest subspecies of eastern beach tiger beetle species (Habroscelimorpha dorsalis).
+In 2012, Cicindela dorsalis dorsalis was reclassified under the name Habroscelimorpha dorsalis dorsalis, but the names are used interchangeably in recently published literature.
+As its name suggests, the northeastern beach tiger beetle dwells along the U.S. northeast coast in small sand burrows.
+The beetle is diurnal and can be spotted by its light tan color with dark lines and green hues on its thorax and head.

-The Northeastern beach tiger beetle is not only an important part of the delicate coastal food web, but can serve as an indicator of beach integrity and quality.
+The northeastern beach tiger beetle is not only an important part of the delicate coastal food web, but can serve as an indicator of beach integrity and quality.
 The beetle is highly susceptible to abundant human activity and beach erosion.
-In 1990, the Northeastern beach tiger beetle was listed as “threatened” under the Endangered Species Act (ESA) due to massive population declines throughout its range.
+In 1990, the northeastern beach tiger beetle was listed as “threatened” under the Endangered Species Act (ESA) due to massive population declines throughout its range.

 Taxonomy

 There are four subspecies of Cicindela dorsalis: Cicindela dorsalis media, Cicindela dorsalis dorsalis, Cicindela dorsalis saulcyi, Cicindela dorsalis venusta.
 Cicindela dorsalis dorsalis is the only subspecies to be listed under the ESA.
-The Northeastern beach tiger beetle only overlaps in range with Cicindela dorsalis media, which occupies the southeast coast of the U.S. ranging from Maryland to Florida.
+The northeastern beach tiger beetle only overlaps in range with Cicindela dorsalis media, which occupies the southeast coast of the U.S. ranging from Maryland to Florida.